Installing Porsche Boxster 987.2 Short Shifter

 removed so far:

-panel around the shift boot is the next thing to be removed, held in place by 4
+trim panel around the shift boot is the next thing to be removed, held in place

-two screws are easily removed but the front screws are under a plastic piece.
+rear two screws are easily removed but the front screws are under a plastic

-is pulled towards the back to release (it slides into clips in front) and
+trim piece is pulled towards the back to release (it slides into clips in

-screw up front is removed.
-It is tight to access but the plastic in front/above
+single screw up front is removed.
+It is tight to access but the plastic in

 The